Share this post

 Human Capital: As Important as Working Capital

 There is no doubt that the digitization of supply chains has allowed us to maximize business profits through providing rich, personalized customer experiences.
-Yet 90% of people still prefer a degree of human connection, and as far as technology is developed, it won’t be replacing humans any time soon1
+Yet 90% of people still prefer a degree of human connection, and as far as technology has developed, it won’t be replacing humans any time soon1.

 While working capital provides liquidity and meets financial obligations, human capital—your employees—bring creativity, critical thinking, and problem-solving skills, making them essential for the day-to-day functioning and long-term growth of a company.
 Where technology can become obsolete over time in the face of new advancements, the skills, knowledge, and expertise of a well-trained workforce will endure.